mgachiee/Darcula-LAF-NetBeans8.2/README.md

 # Darcula-LAF-NetBeans8.2

 For dark mode fans programmers, this plugin is for you!
-This will activate the "Darcula Theme" that will make your NetBeans IDE 8.2 dark mode.
+This will activate the "Darcula Theme" that will make your NetBeans IDE 8.2 dark mode.Tired of straining your eyes with NetBeans' default bright theme?
+This plugin is for you!
+Activate the popular "Darcula Theme" to transform your NetBeans IDE 8.2 into a dark mode environment, reducing eye strain and improving your coding experience.

 ### Installation and Usage